Ethnic nationalism: Malaysia

 In Malaysia, the Bumiputera principle recognises the "special position" of the Malays provided in the Constitution of Malaysia, in particular Article 153.
 However, the constitution does not use the term bumiputra; it defines only "Malay" and "indigenous peoples" (Article 160(2)), "natives" of Sarawak (161A(6)(a)), and "natives" of Sabah (Article 161A(6) (b)).
 Some pro-Bumiputra policies exist as affirmative action for bumiputras since the Malaysian New Economic Policy is based on race, not deprivation.
 For instance, all Bumiputra, regardless of their financial standing, are entitled to a 7 percent discount on houses or property, including luxurious units, but low-income non-Bumiputra receive no such financial assistance.

 Other preferential policies include quotas for admission to government educational institutions, qualifications for public scholarships, marking of universities exam papers, special classes prior to university's end of term exams, positions in government and ownership of businesses.
 Most of the policies were established in the 1970s.
 Many policies focus on trying to achieve a Bumiputra share of corporate equity of at least 30% of the total.
 Ismail Abdul Rahman proposed that target after the government was unable to agree on a suitable policy goal.

 United States

-Although American nationalism is typically described as a paradigmatic example of civic nationalism, political scientist Jack Thompson has argued that since the 2016 US presidential election, ethnonationalism has been pushed to the fore of the American political consciousness by the identity politics of Donald Trump surrounding what it means to be a "true" American, which has resulted in ethnocentric ideals becoming "a robust predictor of vote choice for Trump" among white Americans.
-Thompson notes that data from the 2016 American National Election Studies (ANES) has revealed a positive association between ethnonationalism and anti-immigrant attitudes among white Americans, whose opposition to immigration is "often grounded in fears of the threat that immigration poses to the robustness of America's national identity" that is shaped by the belief set concerning the traits of "true" Americans.
+Although American nationalism has typically been described as a paradigmatic example of civic nationalism, since the 2016 US presidential election which brought Donald Trump to the presidency, scholars have observed that ethnic nationalism has become significantly more prominent in American politics.
+According to political scientists Robert Schertzer and Eric Taylor Woods, "ethnic nationalism was the central feature of Trump’s political strategy" and "he did not win despite his ethnic nationalism—it was in fact the key to his success."
+Political scientist Jack Thompson argues that the identity politics of Donald Trump surrounding what it means to be a "true" American has resulted in ethnocentric ideals becoming "a robust predictor of vote choice for Trump" among white Americans.
+Thompson notes that data from the 2016 American National Election Studies (ANES) has revealed a positive association between ethnonationalism and anti-immigrant attitudes among white Americans, whose opposition to immigration is "often grounded in fears of the threat that immigration poses to the robustness of America's national identity" that is shaped by the belief set concerning the ethnic traits of "true" Americans.